Mitch Norton: Illawarra Hawks (2016–2018)

-Perth Wildcats (2018–present)
+Perth Wildcats (2018–2023)

 On 23 April 2018, Norton signed a three-year deal with the Perth Wildcats.
 On 28 January 2019, he was ruled out for the rest of the 2018–19 regular season with a tear to his left calf muscle.
 In March 2019, he was a member of the Wildcats' championship-winning team.
 In March 2020, he was crowned an NBL champion for the second straight year.

 Following the retirement of Damian Martin, Norton moved into the starting point guard position for the Wildcats in 2020–21, resulting in a career-best year.
 He averaged 8.3 points, 3.7 rebounds, and 3.9 assists per game.
 In April 2021, he played his 250th NBL game.
 Norton was inspirational during the NBL finals as the Wildcats finished runners-up, refusing to allow a hip injury to stop him from playing despite being in obvious pain.
 For the season, he was a finalist for the NBL Best Defensive Player Award.

 On 1 July 2021, Norton re-signed with the Wildcats on a three-year deal.
 He was ruled out for the first month of the 2021–22 NBL season with a knee injury.
 On 10 March 2022, he scored a career-high 26 points in a 97–87 win over Melbourne United.
 Later that month, he was ruled out for two to three weeks with a low grade hamstring strain.

 In the 2022–23 NBL season, Norton saw his minutes reduce significantly under new coach John Rillie.
 In the Wildcats' play-in qualifier, he played a crucial defensive role off the bench in a win over the South East Melbourne Phoenix.

+On 14 April 2023, Norton parted ways with the Wildcats.

+Brisbane Bullets (2023–present)

+On 19 April 2023, Norton signed a two-year deal with the Brisbane Bullets.

+On 10 April 2024, Norton extended his contract with the Bullets until the end of the 2026–27 season.
+He was named team captain for the 2024–25 NBL season.
+In November 2024, he played his 350th NBL game.

+Norton continued as team captain for the 2025–26 NBL season.
+On 25 September 2025, he was ruled out for eight weeks after sustaining a knee injury against the New Zealand Breakers in the Bullets' season opener.
+He made his return from injury in round eight.

-QBL and New Zealand NBL
+QBL, New Zealand NBL, and NBL1 North

 Norton played for the Townsville Heat in the Queensland Basketball League (QBL) every year between 2012 and 2015, where he won the QBL U23 Youth Player of the Year award in 2015.

 In 2016, Norton moved to New Zealand to play for the Southland Sharks in the New Zealand NBL.
 He returned to the Sharks for the 2017 season.

+Norton joined the Southern Districts Spartans of the NBL1 North for the 2024 season.